vectordotdev/vector/rfcs/2020-10-29-3736-remap-chain-parsing.md

 Within a `remap` mapping it is possible to specify a number of conditions.
 Each condition will be run sequentially - the first condition that passes the associated mapping block will be performed.
+A condition will pass when it evaluates to a boolean `True`.

 This is performed using `if...else if...else`:

 ```
 if ... {
    ...
 } else if ... {
    ...
 } else if ... {
    ...
 } else {
    ...
 }